peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

 connection data in

 ### Warning
-Take into account that files in database will be permanently changed
+Take into account that records in database will be permanently changed

 ## License
 Please see [License File](LICENSE) for more information.